In this post, we’ll explore 6 of the best GoPro Hero4 Silver settings.

 But first, let’s see an overview of the GoPro Hero4 Silver.
 There’s a lot to love about this camera.

-The above video talks about the GoPro Hero4 silver as being waterproof.
+The GoPro Hero4 silver as being waterproof.
 But, it’s not waterproof without a waterproof housing.
 Learn more about how to use a GoPro underwater.

 Best GoPro Hero4 Silver Settings for Beginners

 Here’s a quick reference of the best Hero4 Silver settings.
-More detail below.
+More detail is below.

 - Burst Mode: Capture all the action with 30 images in 1 second or 30 images in 3 seconds